symfony/symfony-docs/setup/file_permissions.rst

     Changing the ``umask`` is not thread-safe, so the ACL method is recommended when it is available.
-A ``umask`` of ``0000`` makes the cache and log files writable by **any** user or process on the machine, so only use it when no other method is possible.
+A ``umask`` of ``0000`` makes the cache and log files writable by **any** user or process on the machine.
+As Symfony includes and executes the PHP files it compiles in ``var/cache/``, anything able to write there can run arbitrary code, so only use it when no other method is possible.

 .. _`enable ACL support`: https://help.ubuntu.com/community/FilePermissionsACLs
 .. _`umask`: https://en.wikipedia.org/wiki/Umask